Republic F-105 Thunderchief: Costs

-Notes: The costs above are in approximately 1960 United States dollars and have not been adjusted for inflation.

 Operational history

 Introduction

 The F-105B entered USAF service with the Tactical Air Command's 335th Tactical Fighter Squadron of the 4th Tactical Fighter Wing in August 1958, although the squadron did not become fully operational until 1959.
 On 11 December 1959, an F-105B piloted by Brig Gen Joseph Moore (commander of the 4th Tactical Fighter Wing) set a world record of 1216.48 mph over a 62 mi circuit.
 Difficulties with its avionics and the MA-8 fire-control system were experienced early on; typically the F-105 required 150 hours of maintenance for each flying hour.
 Most of these problems were addressed under Project Optimize.
 The lack of spares resulted in the entire F-105B fleet being briefly grounded in 1960.
 In 1964, modified F-105Bs with ballast replacing the cannon, fuselage and wing reinforcement for aerobatics, and the addition of a smoke generator, briefly flew with the United States Air Force Thunderbirds demonstration team.
 After only six shows, a fatal accident from overstressing the airframe led to the reintroduction of the F-100 Super Sabre.

 By 1964, the F-105B was relegated to USAF Air National Guard (ANG) squadrons.
 It was replaced in frontline service by the definitive F-105D whose advanced NASARR R-14A radar and AN/ASG-19 Thunderstick fire-control system gave it all-weather capability.
 The R-14A radar also added a terrain-avoidance radar capability, while a completely new instrument panel was fitted, replacing dial-type instrument with vertical tape instruments which were easier to read in combat.
 In order to accommodate the new radar, with a much larger radar dish, the forward fuselage was redesigned, increasing overall length by 16 in.